ckaylor33/bank-website/README.md

   FINISH

 - Problems and Thought Process
   Making sure to implement page nav slow scrolling with event delegation for efficiency, using e.target on a parent element; rather than attaching the same event handler to multiple elements.
+Using the intersection observer API for the sticky navigation and the section reveals instead of
   FINISH

 - Future Improvements